Skip to content

 Dequeue operation

-To delete the first entered value in the queue is called the Dequeue operation in the queue.
+Deleting the first entered value in the queue is called the Dequeue operation in the queue.

 Front end

-the end from which we delete the value in the queue is called the Front end of the queue.
+The end from which we delete the value in the queue is called the Front end of the queue.

 Rear-end

-the end from which we insert a new value in the queue is called the rear end of the queue.
+The end from which we insert a new value in the queue is called the rear end of the queue.

-if we want to enter a new value then we use the rear end and if we want to delete the value then we use the front end.
+If we want to enter a new value, then we use the rear end, and if we want to delete the value, then we use the front end.

-Implementation of the queue using the array.
+Implementation of the queue using an array

-In the above example first, we take an empty array and then we enqueue the values 20, 30, 15, and 40 after that, we dequeue the values 20, and 30 from the front end, and then we again enqueue the value 56, and then dequeue the value 15.
+In the above example, first, we take an empty array, and then we enqueue the values 20, 30, 15, and 40.
+After that, we dequeue the values 20 and 30 from the front end, and then we again enqueue the value 56, and then dequeue the value 15.

 class EmptyQueueError(Exception):